Tamarind (Imli) املی

 Dipping Sauces:

-Tamarind-based dipping sauces are often served alongside fried or grilled foods, providing a delightful contrast to the savory elements.
+People often serve tamarind-based dipping sauces with fried or grilled foods, providing a delightful contrast to the savory elements.

 Desserts: